ttntm/ttntm/src/blog/2024/58-nostalgia.md

 ## Music & TV

-- Taping radio to cassette for the car and/or the (used) Walkman I got from some older relative that upgrade to MiniDisc
+- Taping radio to cassette for the car and/or the (used) Walkman I got from some older relative that upgraded to MiniDisc
 - Taping TV (i.e. Star Wars) to VHS because it ran so long past bedtime that this was the only deal my parents would accept (I was about 6 then)
 - Watching Dragon Ball Z on TV - 5 mins of new stuff, 5 mins each for recap/preview and a 5 min ad break in between
 - Watching MTV, when they were still (mostly) a music channel
 - Watching TV series... on TV - one episode per week, with a repeat late in the night a day or two later, in case you missed it or forgot to tape it
 - Warez
     - Early mp3 dealings, managing a music library with Winamp
-    - Movie downloads, and burning to multiple CDs just to watch a single on the slightly bigger TV screen in front of the couch
+    - Movie downloads, and burning to multiple CDs just to watch a single film on the slightly bigger TV screen in front of the couch
 - Video rentals, first on VHS, then on DVD

 ## Video Games